Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 If you haven't yet downloaded and installed Greyhound Predictor v2.0 onto your computer then please click here to download a free trial.

-Please note: the full registered version will not display the dialogue boxes or be limited to only one race per start-up.
+Please note: The full registered version will not display the dialogue boxes or be limited to only one race per start-up.

 Now double click the Crystal Ball icon on your desktop.
 Click I Agree and Press Spacebar to move through the information screens.